Yoram Yair

-Yoram Shmuel Yair (יורם שמואל יאיר; born August 29, 1944) is an Israeli retired soldier who served in the IDF for 35 years until his release with the rank of major general, in 1998.
+Yoram Shmuel Yair (יורם שמואל יאיר; born 29 August 1944) is an Israeli retired soldier who served in the IDF for 35 years until his release with the rank of major general, in 1998.
 After his release, he volunteers in the social, educational and business fields.
-Serves as chairman and strategic advisor of several companies in Israel and abroad, and serves as chairman of "Yahad - United for Israel's Soldiers", chairman of the association "After Me!" and chairman of an association that operates drug and alcohol rehab villages.
+He serves as chairman and strategic advisor of several companies in Israel and abroad, and as chairman of "Yahad – United for Israel's Soldiers", chairman of the association "After Me!" and chairman of an association that operates drug and alcohol rehab villages.
 Yair built and heads the Rabin Leadership Program at the IDC Herzliya.